The Fifth Stage of Mergers and Acquisitions

 Once the acquisition or merger has been completed, and the initial integration work of stage 4 is completed, Stage 5 begins in earnest.
 The next 12-18 months are critical to the planned value creation that was the justification for the project.
 Most organizations don’t put enough emphasis on this stage which is why 80% of M&A deals don’t realize full potential.

 Stage 5 is a dynamic process that provides leadership team of the integrated company with detailed plans and resources to support optimizing value creation through the integrated entity.
 These plans will include business process re-engineering and continue on with the integration management office/team.
+Value Stream Mapping is a critical tool for the development of new business processes and market approaches during the integration process.
 A properly defined and managed Stage 5 will have a road map with milestone reviews every 2-4 weeks.
 During these reviews, integration issues and Key Performance Indicators (KPI’s) are reviewed along with the progress of the development plans that have been outlined.
 It is important during each review to identify modifications to the plans and integrate new objectives into the organization.
 These reviews and planning activities are critically important to providing a team approach to newly defined organizations and their leaders.
+Engagement of all stakeholders in redefining the business with a focus on its new strategic objectives unleashes incredible value.
 It is this approach that begins to gel the new culture of the defined entities.
 Only when the integration and optimization of the business processes are complete and fully ingrained into the organization will the mergers and acquisitions realize their full potential.
 You can get more insight about our approach via Group50’s Post Merger Integration playbook.

 Please follow and like us: